SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Kidney stones (also called renal stones or urinary stones) are small, hard deposits that form in one or both kidneys; the stones are made up of minerals or other compounds found in urine.
+Kidney stones are small, hard deposits that form in one or both kidneys.
+The stones are made up of minerals and other substances that are found in the urine.
 Kidney stones vary in size, shape, and color.
-To be cleared from the body (or "passed"), the stones need to travel through ducts that carry urine from the kidneys to the bladder (ureters) and be excreted.
-Depending on their size, kidney stones generally take days to weeks to pass out of the body.
+To be cleared from the body, the stones travel through the ducts (ureters) that carry urine from the kidneys to the bladder and then leave the body during urination.

-People are most likely to develop kidney stones between ages 40 and 60, though the stones can appear at any age.
-Research shows that 35 to 50 percent of people who have one kidney stone will develop additional stones, usually within 10 years of the first stone.
+Kidney stones occur most often in people between the ages of 40 and 60, although they can develop at any age.
+Research shows that up to 50 percent of people who have one kidney stone will develop additional stones.
+Kidney stones are also associated with an increased lifetime risk of chronic kidney disease (CKD) and kidney failure.

 Frequency